henryjlee729/LofiTea/README.md

 <!-- Footer -->
 ## Thank You for Visiting!

-Thank you for stopping by and getting to know me a little better.
-Let's build things together! 🚀
+Thank you for stopping!
+I hope I can work with you in the future! 🚀